 While the digital sales are claimed to be only a small part of Walmart’s $486 billion yearly revenue, ad buyers claim its achievements of e-commerce websites Jet.com, Moosejaw, ModCloth, and Bonobos.

 They indicate that it will keep growing its ad system.
 Often, retail purchases initiate with online searches.
-If Walmart owns more searches, there are higher chances to acquire more valuable traffic than Amazon.
+If Walmart owns more searches, there are higher chance to acquire more valuable traffic than Amazon.

 Walmart uses a programmatic structure merged with in-store sales information to target its ads, through advertisement exchanges and private marketplaces.
 It also provides display media on: